Pear: Cultivation

-The genus is thought to have originated in present-day Western China in the foothills of the Tian Shan, a mountain range of Central Asia, and to have spread to the north and south along mountain chains, evolving into a diverse group of over 20 widely recognized primary species.
 The enormous number of varieties of the cultivated European pear (Pyrus communis subsp. communis), are likely derived from one or two wild subspecies (P. c. subsp. pyraster and P. c. subsp. caucasica), widely distributed throughout Europe, and sometimes forming part of the natural vegetation of the forests.
 Court accounts of Henry III of England record pears shipped from La Rochelle-Normande and presented to the king by the sheriffs of the City of London.
 The French names of pears grown in English medieval gardens suggest that their reputation, at the least, was French; a favoured variety in the accounts was named for Saint Rieul of Senlis, Bishop of Senlis in northern France.

 Asian species with medium to large edible fruit include P. pyrifolia, P. ussuriensis, P. × bretschneideri, and P. × sinkiangensis.
 Small-fruited species, such as Pyrus calleryana, may be used as rootstocks for the cultivated forms.

+The pear was cultivated by the Romans, who ate the fruits raw or cooked, just like apples.
+They introduced the fruit to Britain.
+Pliny's Natural History recommended stewing the fruit with honey and noted three dozen varieties.
+The Roman cookbook De re coquinaria has a recipe for a spiced, stewed-pear patina, or soufflé.